-On average, most of our clients have between two to four Google Ads campaigns, depending on their goals and how many brands they sell at their dealership.
+On average, most of our clients have between two to four Google Ads campaigns — depending on their goals and how many brands they sell at their dealership.
 That’s often sufficient, but you should evaluate your own needs before deciding how many campaigns your store should have.

-We’re giving a few best practices on why you should or shouldn’t set up a new campaign in Google Ads.
+Here are a few best practices on why you should or shouldn’t set up a new campaign in Google Ads.

 Identify Your Advertising Goals

 The first thing you should do when contemplating a new Google Ads campaign is to figure out your goal.
 Do you want to:

 - Reach people who are actively searching keywords related to your business?
 A search campaign might be good for you.